bradymholt/dotfiles/README.md

   - Replace current user crontab with contents of `/.crontab`
 - `dotfiles-link.sh` -  If there are files in $HOME that you would like to be moved to the dotfiles repo, you can run `dotfiles-link.sh` and pass in the name of the file that resides in $HOME.
 This will move the file to `/home` and create a symlink to it.

-## Fresh OS X Setup
+## Fresh macOS Setup

-When setting up an OS X system initially, the following steps should be performed to get a base system setup.  **NOTE:** These steps should be performed before running `./dotfiles-setup.sh`
+When setting up an macOS system initially, the following steps should be performed to get a base system setup.  **NOTE:** These steps should be performed before running `./dotfiles-setup.sh`

 1. Install Homebrew - `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 2. Install apps: `brew install git wget zsh bash vim jq node yarn heroku/brew/heroku postgres && brew tap caskroom/fonts && brew cask install font-meslo-lg iterm2 github google-chrome visual-studio-code phantomjs phantomjs slack itsycal docker beyond-compare spectacle franz db-browser-for-sqlite`